shadowvzs/hapi-mongo/README.md

 * ping x.y.z.v = need package: iputils-ping
 * sudo docker exec -it mongo /bin/bash = enter into deattached container and use terminal
 * /usr/bin/mongo = enter to mongo console/terminal
+* use **ssh** for check files or transfer between host & docker container
+    * **Note:** if you want keep file permanent in your container then you have more option:
+        * sudo docker commit *containerHash* *imageName* - this create a new image from container current state
+        * use **volume** (-v) when you run your container and file should be stored in host machine
+* copy something out from container:
+    * Docker container:
+        * passwd root = change the password for root
+        * apt-get update = update the repositories
+        * apt-get install nano = my favorite text editor
+        * apt-get install openssh-server = install ssh server
+        * nano /etc/ssh/sshd_config = open ssh config file for editing
+            * change value at *PermitRootLogin* line to yes
+            * save
+        * service ssh restart = restart ssh server so it will use the new config
+        * ip addr show = check your ip (at me useally 172.17.0.2 but not static)
+    * Host machine:
+        * install **winSCP** - https://winscp.net/eng/download.php *(100% compatibile with wine - linux users)*
+        * connect to docker:
+            * host: ip what you got from *ip addr show*
+            * type: *sftp* & port: *22*
+            * username: *root*
+            * password: what you setted with *passwd root*
+    * when you are done then just exit from container, so it will be cleanup changes on container at next container run

 ### Hapi - NodeJS
 * **inert**: used for return static files from filesystem